atroxaper/raku-RaCoCo/README.md

 # CUSTOM REPORTERS

-In addition to the output of results to the console, Rococo supports additional reporters with the `--reporter` option.
+In addition to the output of results to the console, Racoco supports additional reporters with the `--reporter` option.
 Examples of such reporters are `html` or `html-color-blind` which build a simple HTML page with results.
 Please look for other reporters in the [Ecosystem](https://raku.land/?q=racoco).

 ## Information for Developers